STaisiya/staisiya.github.io/_pages/about.md

 ## Working Papers

+**<a href="http://staisiya.github.io/files/Sikorskaya_JMP_2023.pdf" style="color: black; text-decoration: underline;">Institutional Investors, Securities Lending, and Short-Selling Constraints</a>**

-**<a href="http://staisiya.github.io/files/Bryzgalova_Pavlova_Sikorskaya_2023b.pdf" style="color: black; text-decoration: underline;">Strategic Arbitrage in Segmented Markets</a>** (with S. Bryzgalova and A. Pavlova).
+**<a href="http://staisiya.github.io/files/Bryzgalova_Pavlova_Sikorskaya_2024.pdf" style="color: black; text-decoration: underline;">Strategic Arbitrage in Segmented Markets</a>** (with S. Bryzgalova and A. Pavlova).
 Revise & Resubmit in *<a style="color: black; text-decoration: underline;">The Journal of Financial Economics</a>*.
 A part of this paper was previously circulated under the title "Profiting from Investor Mistakes: Evidence from Suboptimal Option Exercise."

 **<a href="http://staisiya.github.io/files/Gorbatikov_and_Sikorskaya_2022.pdf" style="color: black; text-decoration: underline;">Two APs Are Better Than One: ETF Mispricing and Primary Market Participation</a>** (with E. Gorbatikov).